puppetlabs/puppetlabs-java/README.markdown

 Sun Java is supported on:

 * Debian 6

+Oracle Java is supported on:
+* CentOS 6

 ### A note to OpenBSD
 OpenBSD packages install Java JRE/JDK in a unique directory structure, not linking